esp/esp.github.io/_docs/01-concepts/01-esp-js/03-event-router.md

 ---

 The event router is the heart of an esp application.
-There is typically 1 instance of the router and it's used by all models.
+There is typically one instance of the router and it's used by all models.

 It easy to create.